Camera-Guy/Unity-Editor-Autosave/README.md

 If you don't use this Your time will come the Crash is always there... waiting.

-use the failsafe or wish you did
+Use the failsafe or wish you did

 Autosave with Countdown in the tab, Adjustable timer, Pause and Reset timer, and a funny Microsecond setting because funny.